squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    over an hypothesis of the form :g:`check(s,m,pk(k))`.
 The behaviour is then similar to the hash case, honest signatures that may occur in s will be collected, and :g:`m` must be equal to one of the honestly signed message.
-A subgoal for each possible honest signing case is created, as well as a subgoal specifying that the key is correctly used, that is, a goal with conclusion :g:`not(occur(k,goal,sign(_,k), pk(k))`.
+A sub-goal for each possible honest signing case is created, as well as a sub-goal specifying that the key is correctly used, that is, a goal with conclusion :g:`not(occur(k,goal,sign(_,k), pk(k))`.